 Eczema comes and goes, but when the condition flares up, it causes intense itching and an embarrassing skin rash.
-At Allergy & Asthma Institute of Southeast Michigan, Chad W. Mayer, DO, FAAAAI, FAAP, and Ronda Barak-Norris, MD, FACAAI, have extensive experience treating children and adults with eczema, creating individualized care plans that stop the itch, reduce inflammation, and relieve their symptoms.
+At Allergy & Asthma Institute of Southeast Michigan, Chad W. Mayer, DO, FAAAAI, FAAP, has extensive experience treating children and adults with eczema, creating individualized care plans that stop the itch, reduce inflammation, and relieve their symptoms.
 To get the help you need, call the office in Farmington Hills, Michigan, or request an appointment online today.

 Eczema refers to atopic dermatitis.
 However, eczema isn’t just one condition.
 It also serves as an umbrella term that includes several inflammatory skin conditions.
 Of the different types included under the umbrella, the most common are atopic dermatitis and contact dermatitis.

 Atopic and contact dermatitis cause similar symptoms, but they follow a different course: